The desperate situation the Edison phonograph business

 struggling come terms with the new radio environment and

-this led wave innovation this declining industry.
-The latter was double sided
+this led wave innovation this declining industry. the

 oo